Tasitolu: History

-During the 2006 conflict approximately 150,000 people in East Timor left their homes and sought refuge as internally displaced persons (IDP) at what became a tent camp with limited facilities at Tasitolu, one of six Transitional Shelters in Dili District.
+During the 2006 conflict approximately 150,000 people in Timor-Leste left their homes and sought refuge as internally displaced persons (IDP) at what became a tent camp with limited facilities at Tasitolu, one of six Transitional Shelters in Dili District.
 IBA (Important Bird Area) Tasitolu was established in 2007.
 In late October 2008, plans for a five-star hotel with 350 rooms in Tasitolu were discussed; it would be the first luxury hotel in the country, to be built in 2012 between two mountain ridges, with a 27-hole golf course situated between the lakes and a business park.
 During excavations for the hotel, the remains of nine people were found, victims of the Indonesian occupation.
 The two who wore Portuguese military uniforms, are believed to have been freedom fighters of the Falintil.
 Also in 2008, approximately 100 bodies were found near Tasitolu in the Delta Comorro.
 In September 2009, the Minister of Social Solidarity announced that Tasi Tolu Transitional Shelter would close, and that the effected families would receive assistance through recovery or reintegration packages.
 On the country's ten-year anniversary of independence, in 2012, Tasitolu was again the site of an historic event when the new President Taur Matan Ruak, took over the office from José Ramos-Horta.

+In 2024, Pope Francis became the second Pope to hold a mass at the site.
+An estimated 600,000 people, nearly half the country's population, attended a mass Pope Francis held at Esplanade of Tasitolu.